ShizhongGan/cv/index.md

 NTU, Singapore
 ```

-- _Research Assistant_  <>
+- _Research Assistant_
 - process, analyze and characterize traffic data.
-- resarch on traffic modeling (LSTM) to solve problem and provide solution for transportation in Singapore.
+- resarch on traffic modeling (DP: LSTM) to solve problem and provide solution for transportation in Singapore.
 ### **Tianjin University of Commerce** `2012.9 - 2016.6`

 - B.S. in Mathematics and Applied Mathematics